 “After the funeral, my husband wanted me to get a loaf of bread in the market," said Leach, "and I went in and he was coming out of the market.
 But we weren’t notified or anything.

 "Standing there, staring down my mother," adds Nicholas.

 The suspect was later convicted and died in prison while serving his sentence.

 That might have been where the story ends except that years later, Nicholas founded a company called Broadcom and became a billionaire.

 In 2008, Nicholas poured millions of dollars into a campaign for a California state constitutional amendment designed to make sure that moment outside the grocery store wouldn’t happen to others.
 He called the initiative Marsy’s Law after his sister.
 Among the privileges it grants to crime victims is the right to be notified of any change in the custody of the offender.

 It was adopted in California with 54 percent of the vote.

 Since then, Nicholas has marched to victory in five other states, convincing lawmakers and voters to rewrite their constitution.

 Along the way he has spent more than $20 million.

-“This started in the 70s a bit then it got traction in the 80s, with the murder of Sharon Tate with the Manson family in California," says Miller.
-"And that was then her mother who made the big push in California for victim impact statements and that really got the ball rolling.”
+"This started in the '70s a bit, then it got traction in the '80s” with the campaign by the mother of Sharon Tate, said Miller.
+Tate had been killed by members of the so-called Manson Family and Tate's mother "made the big push in California for victim impact statements and that really got the ball rolling."